-The easiest way to be sure you’re getting the best insulation for your new construction is planning for it well in advance.
-This blog from Valley Insulation details some of the factors you should consider when planning your next construction project
+The easiest way to be sure you’re getting the best insulation for your new construction is to plan for it well in advance.
+This blog from Valley Insulation details some of the factors you should consider when planning your next construction project.

 Building from the Ground Up